apache/pdfbox/README.txt

     mvn clean install

-The default build will compile the Java sources and package the binary classes into a jar package.
+The default build will compile the Java sources and package the binary classes into jar packages.
 See the Maven documentation for all the other available build options.

 There is also an Ant build that you can use to build the same binaries.
 The Ant build can also produce .NET DLLs if you have IKVM.NET
 <http://www.ikvm.net/> installed.
-See the build.xml file for details.
+See the build.xml file in the pdfbox
+subdirectory for details.

 PDFBox is a project of the Apache Software Foundation <http://www.apache.org/>.

 Known Limitations and Problems
 ==============================

+See the issue tracker at https://issues.apache.org/jira/browse/PDFBOX for the full list of known issues and requested features.
+Some of the more commont issues are:

 1. You get text like "G38G43G36G51G5" instead of what you expect when you are extracting text.
 This is because the characters are a meaningless internal